 Throughout Ramadan, we’ll be providing you with a series of recipes to help you make the most of iftar and suhur.
 Each recipe includes Sunnah ingredients and comes with an easy to print downloadable recipe card to help you as you go in the kitchen.

-This week’s recipe is courtesy of Digital Communications Editor Tijen.
+This week’s recipe is courtesy of Communications Manager, Tijen.
 For a refreshing iftar, Tijen recommends borani.
 Borani is a Persian word referring to mezes made with yoghurt.
-This Turkish version uses spinach, which is packed with iron and other nutritious vitamins, and bulgur wheat – a great source of slow-releasing carbohydrates.
+There are many different Borani recipes in Turkey, Afghanistan and Iran, but this Turkish soup version uses spinach, which is packed with iron and other nutritious vitamins, and bulgur wheat – a great source of slow-releasing carbohydrates.

 Time: 15 minutes